Fort Carson outdoor recreation assistant nets national recognition

-Josh Scott, an outdoor recreation assistant with the Fort Carson Directorate of Family and Morale, Welfare and Recreation, demonstrates proper ice climbing techniques during a recent MWR tripe.
-Scott was recently selected as one of the National Recreation and Park Association’s (NRPA) 30 Under 30 list that highlights young professionals across the United States.
+FORT CARSON, Colo. — Directorate of Family and Morale, Welfare and Recreation’s (DFMWR) Josh Scott was recently selected as one of the National Recreation and Park Association’s (NRPA) 30 under 30 for his work as an outdoor recreation assistant.
+The list recognizes 30 young professionals across the United States for their commitments to improving their communities.

+“It’s nice to get recognition, but more than anything, it’s cool to see that after being here for five years and putting time into the organization, getting credentialed and really seeking to be a professional in the industry has culminated in some kind of honor,” said Scott.
+“I’m not really one to seek accolades, but I would say it’s just cool to be recognized.”

 |Date Taken: